UI-Research/mobility-from-poverty/README.md

 ### Subgroups File Structure

 A new database with one observation per subgroup per county per year, so that metric values for subgroups are rows.
-This database will be in a long format.
-For example, if there are four subgroups then there should be 3,142x4 = 12,568 observations per year.
+This database will be in a long format and contain the "all" group.
+For example, if there are four subgroups then there should be 3,142x4 + 3,142x1 = 15,710 observations per year.
 This may seem foreign to some Stata and SAS programmers but it has several advantages.

 1. It limits the challenges in standardization of naming conventions and the number of variables.
 For example, imagine adding four subgroups in a wide format.
 This would mean adding four variables, four lower bounds, four upper bounds, and four quality metrics.
 In addition to being unwieldy, it would result in burdensome variable names (e.g. `share_debt_coll_nonhispanic_white_quality1).
 2. This format is [tidy](https://www.jstatsoft.org/article/view/v059i10) (Wickham, 2014) and has many appealing features for data analysis.